-V. ADDITIONAL SUPPORTING INFORMATION
+VII.
+ADDITIONAL SUPPORTING INFORMATION

-Section 35.13 of the Commission's regulations generally requires public utilities to file certain cost and other information related to an examination of traditional cost-of-service rates.
-However, the market rule changes do not modify a traditional "rate" and the ISO is not a traditional investor-owned utility.
+Section 35.13 of the Commission's regulations generally requires public utilities to file certain cost and other information related to an examination of traditional cost-of-service rates.47 However, the ISO is not a traditional investor-owned utility.
 Therefore, to the extent necessary, the Filing Parties request waiver of Section 35.13 of the Commission's regulations.
-Notwithstanding its request for waiver, the Filing Parties submit the following additional information in substantial compliance with relevant provisions of Section 35.13 of the Commission's regulations:
+Notwithstanding their request for waiver, the Filing Parties submit the additional information enumerated below in substantial compliance with the relevant provisions of Section 35.13.